bdavidxyz/protheme2/_posts/2018-09-30-my-beloved-low-tech-stack.md

 But, more often, I test the thing **after** I code the thing.
 I code the smallest possible stuff, I do the ugly manual check in the browser, then I commit/push it, until I release a **draft** version that I can widely discuss with my Product Owner (abbreviated PO).
 Once the discussion is over, I trash some part of the code, I keep some other parts of the code.
 I submit it again to the PO.
 Once he/she's satisfied with it, I have to consider if unit, or integration, or manual testing is the more appropriate thing **for the release that has been proven to be fine** to the PO's eyes.

+## CSS is ok

+Generally speaking, new CSS tools and conventions do not occurs very often.

+Sass + InuitCSS is ok if you work with a UI designer, Bootstrap 4 + Sass is ok if you don't have an UI designer.

+However, I tend to always prefer a low level tech solution.
+For example, most of the grid layout now is flexbox-based.

+This tend to eliminate older material, even when displaying simple things.
+I use flexbox

 ## Unknown build tool